6 Reasons You May Not Want to Plead Guilty

 (1) There may be inadvertent and unintended consequences with your plea.

 This particular list could be endless, but it starts with the fact that you may be pleading guilty to a crime.
-A criminal record can have unforeseen consequences later in life and it could have negative effects on current and future employment prospects.
-You’ll likely be required to report it when applying for schools or jobs, and they may turn you away simply because of what happened in the past.
+A criminal record can have unforeseen consequences later in life including negative effects on current and future employment prospects.
+You’ll likely be required to report a criminal record when applying for schools or jobs, and they may turn you away simply because of what happened in the past.
 In New York, there is currently no mechanism for expunging (or erasing) a criminal record.
 There are ways of reducing the effect a prior record has on your life, but the record will always exist.
 If you are not a citizen of the US, a guilty plea may have drastic implications on your immigration status.
 There could be fines, surcharges, fees, etc. as a result of a conviction.
 Insurance premiums may go up, or your policy could be dropped.
 If you’re looking at a felony conviction, you may be losing the rights to vote, carry a gun, hold public office, obtain certain jobs, hold certain licenses, etc..
 You could be facing additional and stronger punishments should you be arrested in the future for similar offenses.

 The point is that while we may not be able to know everything that could happen as the result of a guilty plea, the conversation about likely consequences stemming from such a result must be discussed prior to entering such a deal.